Table of Contents

 Vatkulantak rasa (diseases of brain and nervous system).

 Externally, the paste of Mansil is applied on diseases of the skin.

 Manahshiladi Lepa (external).

 For internal use only purified Mansil is used.
 Purified Manshil is heavy, warming, laxative, bitter and detoxifying.
-Internal use of purified Mansil, detoxifies body, cures constipation, cough, and diseases caused due to vitiation of blood.
+Internal use of purified Mansil, detoxifies the body, cures constipation, cough, and diseases caused due to vitiation of blood.

-Impure or unpurified Mansil should never be used for internal administration as it causes decreased digestive power, renal calculi, painful urination, burning micturition, obstructed micturition, retention of fluid in body, loss of strength, reduced bowel, constipation and sugar in urine.
+Impure or unpurified Mansil should never be used for internal administration as it causes decreased digestive power, renal calculi, painful urination, burning micturition, obstructed micturition, retention of fluid in the body, loss of strength, reduced bowel, constipation and sugar in urine.